coreos/fleet/Documentation/states.md

 | `fleetctl destroy` | `(unknown)` | `launched` or `loaded` or `inactive` |

-`(unknown)` indicates that the job has not yet been submitted to fleet at all (or it previously existed in fleet but was destroyed).
+`(unknown)` indicates that the unit has not yet been submitted to fleet at all (or it previously existed in fleet but was destroyed).

 For example:
-- if a job is `inactive`, then `fleetctl start` will cause it to be `loaded` and then `launched`
+- if a unit is `inactive`, then `fleetctl start` will cause it to be `loaded` and then `launched`
-- if a job is `loaded`, then `fleetctl destroy` will cause it to be `inactive` and then `(unknown)`
+- if a unit is `loaded`, then `fleetctl destroy` will cause it to be `inactive` and then `(unknown)`
-- if a job is `inactive`, then `fleetctl stop` is an invalid action
+- if a unit is `inactive`, then `fleetctl stop` is an invalid action

 ## systemd states

-The other state associated with jobs in fleet is their systemd unit state.
-This will only exist for jobs which are assigned to a machine and known by systemd on that machine; i.e., they are in state `loaded` or `launched`.
+The other state associated with units in fleet is their systemd unit state.
+This will only exist for units which are assigned to a machine and known by systemd on that machine; i.e., they are in state `loaded` or `launched`.

 The systemd state is composed of three subcomponents, exposed in `fleetctl list-units`. fleet retrieves this state directly from systemd and performs no manipulation before presenting it to the user; they correspond exactly to the respective output columns from the `systemctl list-units` command.